ncssm/dssi25/resources.md

 # Resources from the week
 Over the course of the week, we'll add the resources that come up to this page.

-## Shared contact information
-If you would like to, please add your contact information to this [Google Sheet](https://docs.google.com/spreadsheets/d/1Qc9_Z31fLvLASjYnlrkIiqUsqZ4s8A-6txVF9FGKpVA/edit?usp=sharing) to help continue conversations and stay in contact.

 ## Datasets

 [Data is Plural](https://www.data-is-plural.com/)